HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Configuring HiGrad

 is a decreasing function of $T \ge 2$.

 A direct consequence of this decreasing monotonicity is: the larger the number $T$ of HiGrad threads, the shorter the confidence interval on average (asymptotically).
 The literal meaning of this sentence suggests splitting more---or, equivalently, seeking more contrast---would imply a better confidence interval.
-From a practical perspective, however, splitting too much is not necessarily effective, and it could even lead the HiGrad results to be \textit{untrustworthy} at worst because some segments would \textit{not} be long enough to ensure the normality in Lemma \ref{lm:pj}.
+From a practical perspective, however, splitting too much is not necessarily effective, and it could even lead the HiGrad results to be untrustworthy at worst because some segments would \textit{not} be long enough to ensure the normality in Lemma \ref{lm:pj}.
+In particular, the thread length $n_0 + n_1 + \cdots + n_K$ would not be long enough to guarantee convergence if the width $T$ is too large.
 This point is consistent with Figure \ref{fig:leng}, where the function in \eqref{eq:decrease} decreases noticeably when $T$ is small.
 However, the marginal gain by increasing $T$ becomes tiny once $T$ exceeds 4.
 In fact, the value at $T=4$ is $1.318$ times of the value at $T = \infty$ for $\alpha = 0.1$.
 Moreover, with a large $T$, either some segments or every thread would be relatively short.
 The former case undermines the correlation structures given by \eqref{eq:sigma} and thus might yield an undesired coverage probability of the HiGrad confidence interval, while the latter might even fail to achieve satisfactory convergence to the minimizer.

 To generate $T = 4$ threads in HiGrad, one could either set $K = 1, B_1 = 4$, or choose $K = 2, B_1 = B_2 = 2$.
 Since \textit{longer} HiGrad threads in general lead to \textit{better convergence}, we can distinguish between the two configurations by the length of threads.
 Explicitly, the latter case yields a longer thread in the case of an equal length of all threads and thus is preferred in this regard.
 More generally, let $T$ be a large number, and it is clear that the thread length is $2N/(T+1)$ in the setup where $n_0 = n_1, B_1 = T$, and $K = 1$.
 In contrast, if $n_0 = n_1 = \cdots = n_K$ and $B_1 = B_2 = \cdots = B_K = 2$, where $K = \log_2 T$, from \eqref{eq:sum_N} a little analysis shows that the thread length is